Deploying a Model Prediction Server¶

 assert payload == "the API is up and running!"

-Kick off tests from the command line with pytest
+Kick off tests from the command line with pytest.

-endpoint for /
+1. Build a GET endpoint for /

-app/main.py
+• At app/main.py

-"the API is running"
+• It should return "the API is running" when pinged

-in the browserTestClient
+• http://localhost:8000/ in the browser

-tests/conftest.py
+• At tests/conftest.py

-pytest
+• pytest

 Change Summary: eswan18.github.io/sklearn-api-deploy-slides/diffs/2.html

-endpoint that accepts an observation and returns a (dummy) predictionRight now, our status endpoint doesn't accept any inputs
+Right now, our status endpoint doesn't accept any inputs

 @app.get("/") # Listen for GET method requests at "/" route